sink-archive/quark/docfx_project/articles/optimisations.md

 does so much weirdness I couldn't actually figure out much of what theyre doing, but it appears to be sorting some sort of a map of indexes, then returning enumerable results using that.

 Whatever its doing, Quark's plain simple quick sort beats it.
-We currently use the Lomuto partition scheme, and while recursion mitigation optimisations are not made as of writing this, it may be done in the future.
+We currently use the Hoare partition scheme, and while recursion mitigation optimisations are not made as of writing this, it may be done in the future.